 [Your name] – Subject Access Request

-Please make all documents and correspondence within the Company’s control where our Client is the data subject available in accordance with the Data Protection Act 1998.
+Please make all documents and correspondence within the Company’s control where our Client is the data subject available in accordance with the General Data Protection Regulation 2018.

 This includes all correspondence, notes (typed and handwritten), memorandum, data sheets, emails, letters, text messages, instant messaging including Whatsapp or similar and other records.
 We expect that you undertake a search of the following individual’s email and telephone accounts:

 [Relevant email address]

 The search should include private accounts to the extent that they were used for work or business purposes.
 The search should be comprehensive and include search terms include for my Client’s full name, her initials, a short name or any name or variation that might be used by any of the above people to identify her.